windborne/corkscrew/README.md

     "host": "a.windbornesystems.com",
     "user": "windborne"
   },
   "deploy_path": "/srv/", // where to sync the code to on the remote host.
-Optional, but if not provided you won't be able to deploy
-  "install": "install.sh", // the install script.
+If not provided, you won't be able to deploy "install": "install.sh", // the install script.
 May be a file or a bash command.
 Optional "build": "build.sh", // the build script.
 May be a file or a bash command.
 Optional }